selenide/selenide/README.md

 Just use the public methods in [MobileIDAuthenticator](http://github.com/codeborne/mobileid/blob/master/src/com/codeborne/security/mobileid/MobileIDAuthenticator.java) class:

-* *startLogin(phoneNumber)* - to initiate the session, which will send a flash message to your mobile phone and return the MobileIDSession, which contains the challenge code that you need to display to the user
+* startLogin(phoneNumber) - to initiate the login session, which will send a flash message to your mobile phone.
+The returned MobileIDSession contains the challenge code that you need to display to the user.
-* *waitForLogin(session)* - to wait until user finally signs the challenge
+* waitForLogin(session) - to wait until user finally signs the challenge.
+This is a blocking call for simplicity.

 See working example in [HelloMobileID.java](http://github.com/codeborne/mobileid/blob/master/test/com/codeborne/security/mobileid/HelloMobileID.java) - run the main() method.